CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 └── task      # Executable task script for HyperQueue
 ```

+We assume that HyperQueue tasks are independent and run on a single node.
-Example of a simple `task` script.
+Example of a simple, executable `task` script.

 ```bash
 #!/bin/bash